Local Heroes

 An effective nomination clearly explains why the nominee is deserving of the award, what sets their contribution apart from others, and describes the impact or outcome of their contribution.

-You must also choose which of the following four awards categories your nomination is eligible for, based on whether the nominee works for a metropolitan or regional council and in what capacity they have positively impacted their community.
+Nominations are eligible for one of the following four awards categories, based on whether the nominee works for a metropolitan or regional council and in what capacity they have positively impacted their community.

 1) Environment, Infrastructure and Recreation Local Heroes Award – Metropolitan